theory/justatheory/content/post/past/db/pg/comparing-relations.md

 ```

 The `bar` method can then run that code at its leisure.
 We can sort of do this
 in PostgreSQL using `PREPARE`.
-To take advantage of it for Epic’s
+To take advantage of it for Epic's
 `assert_rows()` function, one can do something like this:

 ``` plpgsql